The First Sea Glass Festival

 Each fall tourists head to New England on a quest to view and photograph the fleeting autumn colors adorning the trees.
 However, on October 9, 2004, travelers with other goals arrived at the tiny seaside town of Rockport, Massachusetts.
 There they witnessed the birth of a new creative industry, one also driven by individuals in search of glorious colors

-Earlier that year, a local artist and musician had met dozens of people on the beaches surrounding Cape Ann who were picking up shards of glass and pottery among the wrack and stones.
+Earlier that year, a local artist and musician had met dozens of people on the beaches surrounding Cape Ann who were picking up pieces of glass and pottery among the wrack and stones.
 She began asking them if they would be interested in joining a sea glass community that she and a friend created online called Between the Tides.
 That summer she asked her new group if they would be interested in hosting a sea glass festival.
 Their resounding approval fortunately came with offers for help.

 Joanne and Nancy "At The Office"